Seagate/cortx/doc/integrations/restic.md

 ### Why this integration is important?

-t used to be said that the value of an effective backup system only becomes clear once you’ve lost data.
+It used to be said that the value of an effective backup system only becomes clear once you’ve lost data.
 When failures or losses occur, you need to have a fast and easy way to get your files and information back.
 If an organization loses data, the implications are severe.
 It could even jeopardize business continuity.
 Even in a domestic setting, data loss can be a painful experience.
 Backups are the only sensible safeguards.

 The program should be fast.
 You don’t want to wait all day for a backup or restore to complete.
 Some programs store a base backup image and then store the differences between the base image and the source machine for each subsequent backup.
 This speeds up the backup process considerably.
 It also uses less space for your backups. restic does all of this.
 It is free, open-source, licensed under the 2-Clause BSD License, and under active development